 What is MYAC?

 Beginning each spring, the Glendale Mayor’s Office accepts applications for the Glendale Mayor’s Youth Advisory Commission.
 To be eligible, a student must be high school age (9th – 12th grade) during the upcoming school year.
-He or she must live in the city of Glendale, but can attend school outside of the city.
-The application process is currently closed.
+He or she must live in the city of Glendale, OR attend a high school within the municipal boundaries of Glendale.

 MYAC Membership is capped at 40 members who are appointed by the Mayor and our goal is to maintain diversity within our membership that represents each Glendale high school as well as home schooled students and private schools.
 MYAC members are invited to serve throughout their entire high school career.